 None of the strategies covered in this post involve changes in what you write.
 You’re writing for yourself and your readers, not for search engines.

 If your post makes sense to divide into sections with headings, do it.
-This post uses the Heading 2 size, or you could use Heading 3 if you want something smaller.
 Using headings helps search engines be clear on what your post is about, and it can make for an easier reading experience.
 My concentration is crap, so the more text is broken up the easier it is for me to read.
 Ideally, you would have a heading or subheading at least every 300 words.

 You can copy and paste an image into your blog posts, but if you do a couple more steps it makes both search engines and visually impaired readers happier.
 If you use “add media” to upload it to WordPress, then you can enter an alt text description.
 Alt text is a description of what’s contained in the image, and for SEO purposes it’s even better if you can work in a couple of words that reflect the main topic of the post.